NextGenDev88/NextGenDev88/README.md

-# Hi there, I'm Yuril! 👋
+# Hi there, I'm Yurii! 👋

 🚀 **Full-Stack Web Developer** with 8+ years of experience turning ideas into fast, modern, and scalable web applications.